Ni no Kuni: Development

 Following the Japanese launch of Wrath of the White Witch on November 17, 2011, Level-5 developed Daibouken Monsters.
-The development of the game is the result of a comprehensive partnership between Level-5 and GREE, which resulted in the former developing three titles for the latter.
-Early registrations for the game began on March 21, 2012, and it launched for mobile devices through the GREE service on May 11, 2012.
+The team at GREE contacted Level-5 to create individual games for the platform, which developed into a comprehensive partnership between the two companies, resulting in Level-5 developing three games for GREE.
+Early registrations for Daibouken Monsters began on March 21, 2012, and it launched for mobile devices through the GREE service on May 11, 2012.
+The game was available for Android and iOS devices, through a membership with the GREE service.
+The cards were redesigned in June 2012, and the servers were terminated on September 28, 2012.

 Level-5 worked with localization company Shloc to translate Wrath of the White Witch for Western regions; the two studios collaborated for many weeks.
 The team found great difficulty when localizing the game for Western regions, particularly due to the large amounts of text and audio that required translation.
 Other minor changes to the artwork and animation also occurred, such as making Oliver bow in a Western manner.
 By December 12, 2012, development on the localized version of Wrath of the White Witch stopped as the game was submitted for manufacturing.
 It was released in North America on January 22, 2013, in Australia on January 31, and in Europe on February 1.
 The game was released for the Nintendo Switch on September 20, 2019, alongside a remastered version for the PlayStation 4 and Windows, featuring enhanced graphical capabilities.
 The remastered version was released for Xbox One and Xbox Series X/S on September 15, 2022.

 Ni no Kuni II: Revenant Kingdom was announced at PlayStation Experience on December 5, 2015.
 It was released for the PlayStation 4 and Windows on March 23, 2018, and for Nintendo Switch on September 17, 2021; it is scheduled to release for Xbox One and Xbox Series X/S on March 21, 2023.
 Studio Ghibli was not directly involved with development.
 Hino said that the game aimed to better fulfill the ambitions of the original game, with deeper stories and improved visuals.
 In June 2019, Hino stated that a third main instalment in the series was in development.

 A third mobile game, titled Ni no Kuni: Cross Worlds, was released for Android and iOS in Japan, South Korea, and Taiwan on June 10, 2021, developed by Netmarble.
 Hino approached Netmarble in early 2018 with a proposal for an MMORPG based on Ni no Kuni, having been impressed with its previous game Lineage 2: Revolution.
 Netmarble general producer Bum-jin Park felt that the artistic style of the series would work well on mobile devices, though noted that it caused some trouble as the development team wanted to preserve its value.
 The game was developed independently by Netmarble based on initial guidelines presented by Level-5.
 Its three-year development involved core members of the team from Lineage 2: Revolution.
 The developers intend to release updates for the game every two weeks in response to player feedback.